debrief/site/_posts/2018-08-03-new-release-sprint-4-export-to-ppt.markdown

 published: true
 password: ''
 status: publish
-categories: [blog, travel]
+categories: [releases, technical-demonstration]
 tags: []
 meta:
   _edit_last: '3'
   _thumbnail_id: '3478'
   post_views_count: '32'
   _wp_old_date: '2018-10-02'
-author:
+author: ianmayo
-  login: IanMayo
-  email: ian@planetmayo.com
-  display_name: IanMayo
-  first_name: ''
-  last_name: ''
 ---
 <p>With the conclusion of Sprint 4, the first major work package ("Epic" in Scrum language) is coming to completion, Export to PPT.
 In a multi-threaded package of work different members of the team have:</p>
 <ul>